hisco/http2-debug/README.md

 ```
 node -v
 ```
-Http2 was added to Node.js on v8.4.0 .
+Http2 was added to Node.js only on later versions of >v8.5 .
 If you need to upgrade or install Node.js got to:
 [Download page of Node.js ](https://nodejs.org/en/download/)